A former teacher of digital media studies in the UK, Paul now lives and works as a freelance writer in Florida, USA.

 4. Prices Comparisons and Reviews

-You have easy access to price comparisons and reviews of the products that you are interested in buying.
+You have easy access to reviews of the products that you are interested in buying, enabling you to make more informed buying decisions.
 You can also easily compare prices at different vendors.

 5. Relaxed Decision Making

 There is no pressure from a salesperson when shopping online.
-You can proceed at your own pace, researching when necessary, without anyone pushing you into anything.
+You can proceed at your own pace, researching when necessary, without anybody trying to push you into buying something that you don't want.

 6. Financial Organization

-It can be easier to keep records of what you have bought.
-Emailed receipts are often harder to lose than the paper version.
+It can be much easier to keep records of what you have bought online.
+Online bank statements and emailed receipts are easier to keep track of than paper versions.

-Last, but not least, another plus point is that you can often get some great bargains by buying this way.
+You can make some big savings by shopping online.
 Big retailers often price products cheaper online than they do in their bricks and mortar stores.
 Many items can also be bought at bargain prices through online auction sites such as eBay.
-There are plenty of coupons, and other types of special offers out there.
+There are also plenty of coupons, and other ways to save.

 1. Time Delay

-There is always a time delay in receiving your purchase while you wait for it to be delivered.
-Buy it in a brick and mortar store and you can take it home with you straightaway.
+There is typically a time delay in receiving your purchase while you wait for it to be delivered.
+Buy it in a brick-and-mortar store and you can take it home with you immediately.

 There may be potential problems with the seller when you buy online.
 They can describe a product wrongly, or in a way that is misleading, as they have almost total control over how a product is portrayed.
 They may also be more difficult to communicate with than your local store.